RedSkiesIO/cryptowallet/README.md

 In the root of the directory run
 `npm install`

+You will need to setup the environment url that holds the url to the cryptowallet-api service an example is provided in .env.example

 ### Problems during installation
 **make: g++: Command not found**
 You have to install `g++`, to do it run in the terminal:  `sudo apt-get install g++`